We compare what's there to find the best deals for you.

 There are no year-round flights at all except for connecting services with Aegean from London and Manchester via Athens.
 The summer months also see Vueling connecting over Rome from London’s Gatwick airport.

 In the summer months, however, flights are a lot easier to find.
-British Airways flies direct a couple of times a week from Heathrow, while easyJet offers services from Gatwick, Luton and Manchester and there are charter services with companies such as Thomson and Thomas Cook.
+British Airways flies direct a couple of times a week from Heathrow, while easyJet offers services from Gatwick, Luton and Manchester and there are charter services with companies such as TUI and Thomas Cook.

 Hello travel-planning superhero.
 Booked your cheap flights?
 Excellent.
 Let’s get you around once you touch down…